MELISSA BLOCK, HOST:

 BLOCK: That's NPR is Deborah Amos, who's been reporting from northern Syria over the past few weeks.
 She's now in Istanbul.
 Deborah, thanks so much.

 AMOS: Thank you, Melissa.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.